 Selecting locations preferences allow you to preference Living-Learning Communities (LLC) and complete the application essay for any of the communities you apply for.
 It will also allow you to locate and preference Special Living Options.
 If you are interested in one of our LLCs or Special Living Options, be sure to preference it and submit your contract by the May 15 priority deadline.

-If you miss the May 15 priority deadline and don't have the opportunity to choose the specific building and room you like during phase 2 self-selection, University Housing will assign you to a space based on the preferences you provide and the spaces remaining in the inventory.
+If you miss the May 15 priority deadline, University Housing will assign you to a space based on the preferences you provide and the spaces remaining in the inventory.

 Only students who complete the contract by the May 15 priority deadline can select a specific hall and room.
 Once you submit your contract, you will be given an entry time to log on to the system and choose your hall and room.

 Our contract asks that you preference neighborhood locations to give us flexibility if we have to assign your space should you not meet the May 15 priority deadline or you do not participate in the self-selection process.

 We have a very limited number of singles in our inventory, so we don't include the ability to preference a single room within the contract.
-Once you are in phase 2 self-selection, you can look for available single rooms and place yourself in that space if one is available.
+Once you are in self-selection, you can look for available single rooms and place yourself in that space if one is available.

 If you believe you require a single room due to a documented disability-related condition, you will need to register with Disability Resources and Educational Services (DRES) in addition to submitting your housing contract.
 Please make sure to note your request within the online housing contract.

-You will be able to tell us your roommate preferences during anytime during the process.
+You will be able to tell us your roommate preferences anytime during the process.